algorithmiaio/dev-center/_pages/integrations/amazon-sqs.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/workflow.png" alt="SQS and Algorithmia Workflow Diagram">

-To influence how much work Algorithmia will accept, you can tune either the maximum number of workers, or the user session limit.
+To influence how much work Algorithmia will accept, you can tune either the maximum number of workers or the user session limit.
 On the SQS side, the option for "Maximum Receives" determines how many times a message will loop through this system.
 Since each loop is 5 minutes, messages will queue on the SQS side for (5 minutes) \* (Max Receives).
 The [AWS documentation](https://aws.amazon.com/blogs/aws/amazon-sqs-new-dead-letter-queue/#:~:text=Maximum%20Receives%20%E2%80%93%20The%20maximum%20number,to%20the%20Dead%20Letter%20Queue.) specifies the Max Receives value as 10, but this can be increased up to 1000 to queue messages for more loops.
 When the Max Receives limit is hit, the message is delivered to the SQS Dead Letter Queue (DLQ).

 ## Setting up an Amazon SQS message broker